Psychiatry, Psychotherapy, & TMS Therapy for Bipolar Disorder

 Will I continue to experience bipolar disorder after treatment?

-Bipolar disorder is a lifelong mental illness, but with medication management, therapy, and TMS you can see a decrease in your bipolar disorder symptoms and have a greater awareness of your disorder to recognize and manage triggers in the future.
+Bipolar disorder is a lifelong mental illness, but with medication management, therapy, and TMS for bipolar disorder, you can see a decrease in your symptoms and have a greater awareness of your disorder to recognize and manage triggers in the future.

 What to expect during TMS therapy for bipolar disorder?

-During TMS treatment sessions, youโll wear an electromagnetic coil carefully situated to send pulses to focally targeted areas of the brain.
-Treatments take around 20 minutes per session, and you can start to feel better in as little as two weeks.
+During TMS treatment sessions, you’ll wear an electromagnetic coil carefully situated to send pulses to focally targeted areas of the brain.
+Treatments take around 20 minutes per session, and you can start to feel better in as little as 2 weeks.

 Will therapy help with bipolar disorder?

-While medication is the best tool for treating bipolar disorder, it is often most effective when in conjunction with therapy.
-Through psychoeducation, our clinicians will help both you and your family understand more about bipolar disorder, trigger, and warning signs.
-Our team of therapists are well trained in the modalities that are best suited for treating bipolar disorder.
+While medication is the best tool for treating bipolar disorder, it is often most effective when used in conjunction with therapy.
+Through psychoeducation, our clinicians will help both you and your family understand more about bipolar disorder, triggers, and warning signs.
+Our team of therapists is well-trained in the modalities that are best suited for treating bipolar disorder.
 Our therapists will work with you to develop realistic and appropriate goals to treat your bipolar disorder and create the best chance of success for you.